leeo53/DoodleRecognizer/README.md

 ```bash
 pip install -r requirements.txt
 ```
-Install PyTorch following an online guide to train the models you will want the GPU version but to just run the pretrained models CPU is fine
+Install PyTorch following an online guide.
+To train the models you will want the GPU version.
+To just run the pretrained models CPU will work and might be better.

 3. Download the dataset and put it in a folder named data in the repo (Optional)